subfuzion/appmesh-blog/colorapp/cloudmap/README.md

 ![](img/appmesh-cloudmap-colorapp-demo-3.png)

 In this demo, we launch the gateway and colorteller services (two different versions of colorteller, "blue" and "green") using Fargate.
-We use Fargate to keep the demo simple, but App Mesh service discovery works just the same if the services are running on ECS, EKS, directly on EC2 instances, or any combinaton of these.
+We use Fargate to keep the demo simple, but App Mesh service discovery works just the same if the services are running on ECS, EKS, directly on EC2 instances, or any combination of these.

 If you inspect the source code for the gateway service, you see that it gets the connection information for the colorteller service from the environment.
 It reads the colorteller endpoint from here (https://github.com/aws/aws-app-mesh-examples/blob/master/examples/apps/colorapp/src/gateway/main.go#L47).